VO2 Max After 40: Why It Matters and How to Improve It

 The Norwegian 4x4 protocol was developed at NTNU's Cardiac Exercise Research Group (CERG) and has been studied extensively in older adults, including people with heart disease.

-- 46% improvement in cardiovascular fitness
+- 46% improvement in peak oxygen uptake

 - 35% increase in stroke volume (blood pumped per heartbeat)